gridai/grid-docs/docs/features/runs/2_Analyzing Runs/3_artifacts.md

 grid artifacts runname-expN
 ```
 :::note
-If you have additional questions about Runs, visit the [FAQ](https://docs.grid.ai/features/runs/faq).
-The section is periodically updated this with common questions from the Grid community.
+If you have additional questions about Runs, please visit the [FAQ](https://docs.grid.ai/features/runs/faq).
+This section is periodically updated with common questions from the Grid community.
 :::